 To keep your lacquered floor looking its best, regular cleaning and maintenance is highly advisable.
-Not only that, but using the correct products is a must.
-Lacquered floors have specific needs compared to other types of finish.
+Using the correct products is a must, as lacquered floors have specific needs.

 Regular cleaning of your oiled floor will keep it looking its best.
 Maintaining your floor in the correct way is essential, as the oil it has been treated with has specific needs compared to other finishes.